 You can here more from Professor Thomas in this excellent video which examines the health impacts of Chernobyl.

 As Gwy Cravens recently remarked, when you are researching nuclear power, angle after angle and issue after issue, there is a site you seem to keep coming back to.
 That’s Atomic Insights, and it’s the product of one Rod Adams.
 Atomic Insights is one of the world’s best gathering places for nuclear advocates.
 Rod has done as much as anyone (and more than most) to build a global nuclear community.
-A former Engineer Officer on a nuclear submarine, Rod now works for Babcock and Wilcox, furthering their development of Small Modular Reactors.
-Rod is a big fan of transparency, so his CV is available in full here.
+A former Engineer Officer on a nuclear submarine, then worked for Babcock and Wilcox, furthering their development of Small Modular Reactors.
+He is now an independent publisher, writer, and Podcaster.
+He’s a big fan of professional transparency, and his updated CV is here.

 Professor Doug Boreham